A Linear Programming Framework for Optimal Event-Triggered LQG Control: Introduction

 Networked control systems ({ NCS}) play a vital role in today’s cyber–physical systems, where sensors, actuators, and controllers interact through shared communication networks.
 This architecture offers significant advantages in terms of flexibility and scalability.
 However, it also presents key challenges, particularly due to limited communication resources.
 Continuously transmitting sensor data at every time step can be inefficient or even impractical, especially under energy \cite{heemels2012introduction, maity2019optimal,hashemi2016energy}, bandwidth \cite{ afshari2024communication, maity2021optimal, kostina2017rate}, and latency constraints \cite{ maity2018optimal, maity2021optimalb}.

-A substantial body of research has explored event-triggered control ({ ETC}) as a way to balance control performance with communication efficiency \cite{aastrom1997fundamental}.
+A substantial body of research has explored event- and self-triggered, periodic, and sampled-data control, as a way to balance control performance with communication efficiency \cite{aastrom1997fundamental}.
 Early approaches focused on deterministic triggering rules that guarantee stability by transmitting whenever a predefined state or error threshold is exceeded \cite{rabi2012adaptive,imer2010optimal,lipsa2011remote, maity2015eventa}.
 More recent work has shifted toward stochastic and optimization-based methods, where transmission policies are co-designed with control laws to minimize objective functions that explicitly penalize communication~\cite{molin2009lqg,molin2012optimality, maity2020minimal, mamduhi2025network, mamduhi2023regret, maity2023regret}.

-Even with recent progress, there is still no widely applicable and computationally efficient algorithm for tackling the scheduling problem, especially under the stochastic error dynamics.
+Even with recent progress, there is still no widely applicable and computationally efficient algorithm for tackling the scheduling problem to find the optimal communication times.
 The main challenge lies in the bilinear nature of the error covariance recursion, combined with a decentralized setup where the scheduler and controller have access to different information.
 This mismatch makes classical dynamic programming techniques ineffective and results in a complex, nonconvex stochastic optimization problem with high dimensionality \cite{molin2009lqg}.

 Several alternative approaches have been explored.
 Among these, \textit{value-of-information} (VoI) based approaches attempt to quantify the benefit of each transmission, but depend on dynamic programming in continuous state-space, which quickly becomes impractical as system size grows \cite{soleymani2021value,soleymani2022value}.
 In continuous-time settings, partial differential equations and Hamilton-Jacobi-Bellman based formulations have been proposed \cite{thelander2020lqg}, but solving these equations is computationally intensive, even for relatively small systems.
 These limitations highlight the need for reformulations that retain optimality while offering better scalability.
 A recent study has also considered deep reinforcement learning based methods to overcome this analytical and computational intractability \cite{aggarwal2025interq}.